-In the previous article, I have described all the steps to be followed to install Python on Windows system.
+In the previous article, I have described all the steps to be followed to install Python on the Windows system.
 In this article, I am sharing all the commands you should run to install Python on Linux, including various Linux distributions.

 There are two major Python versions…

 In this tutorial, I will be covering the installation of both versions.

 To update you, many of the giant companies are moving to Python 3.
 In recent, Instagram is migrated from Python 2 to Python 3, successfully.

 You can download Python package from their official website.
 Or you can skip downloading it if you have internet connection to your Linux system where you want to install Python.

 As we all know, there are various flavors of Linux such as Ubuntu, Fedora, Linux Mint, CentOS… And each one of the Linux distribution has a particular package manager.

 Depending on the package manager, you need to follow commands to install Python on Linux.

 Let’s see how to install Python on each Linux distribution, individually.

 To install any package on Linux, you need to use a specific command based on the package manager.